 The sound of Shiva bhakti songs About Kedar Baba in Hindi resonates in the winds here.
 There is a feeling of heaven on seeing the Himalayan hills with snow.
 The Kedarnath Dham is a heritage of Hindu culture.
 Which lies amidst the majestic snow-capped Northern Himalayan ranges.

-Importance of Kedarnath Temple
+Front view of Kedarnath Temple

 Devotees see Kedarnath as the Kedar Khand where their deity Mahadev resides.
 Not only do the devotees of the Hindu religion come to Kedarnath Darshan, but people of other religions also come to see this wonderful form of Bholenath.
 Other names of Lord Shiva are Bhola Bhandari, Shambhunath, Mahadeva, and Kedar Baba.

-The milky white Mandakini with icy mountains, and lush green forests adds to the beauty of Kedarnath Dham.
+The milky white Mandakini with icy mountains and lush green forests adds to the beauty of Kedarnath Dham.
 This temple becomes a center of attraction for millions of tourists every year.
 Therefore thousands of devotees visit the Dham due to its mythological beliefs.

 Chota Char Dham in Uttarakhand